liviobue/ml2_project/README.md

 ### Start locally

+Local start was only tested on MAC (m1).
+I would propose to use docker if you are running this project on a windows computer.

 2. **Set Keys and MongoDB Connection**:
     - Rename `keys-template.py` to `keys.py`.
     - Add your API keys and MongoDB connection details to `keys.py`.